 suggesting techniques and ritual designs that amplify and evoke the underlying dynamics

 and existing conditions innate to each individual and the group as a whole.

-I have discovered that effective facilitation in this paratheatre medium requires a breadth and depth of experience with its ritual structures, techniques, transformative processes, as well as knowledge of the various pitfalls and dangers that can arise during the work itself.
-I have found that the experience required to effectively facilitate this work amounts to the completion of at least five Labs; each Lab running 7-12 weeks, once or twice a week for three-hour sessions.
+I have discovered how effective facilitation in this paratheatre medium requires a breadth and depth of experience with its ritual structures, techniques, transformative processes, as well as knowledge of the various pitfalls and dangers that can arise doing this work.
+I have found that to effectively facilitate this work requires the completion of at least five Labs; each Lab running 7-12 weeks, once or twice a week for three-hour sessions.
 The role of facilitator is not the same as director, or teacher, or guru, or therapist.
 The facilitator is more like the group's "third eye , capable of perceiving the innate dynamics of each and every session of work and then, suggesting directives based on these perceptions. - Antero Alli

 TAKING NOTE OF EXISTING CONDITIONS

 Certain powers of observation are necessary to detect the present-time moods, needs, resistances, and overall spirit embodied by any given group during each session.
 These observations can begin the moment participants enter the space.
 Obvious properties such as gender balance, age, energy levels, skill, and talent should also be noted.

 THE FIRST AND SECOND ATTENTIONS

 The first attention is that awareness linked to language, thinking and the assignment of meaning (labels); the first attention allows for interpretation.
 The second attention is that awareness linked to presence, energy, and phenomena without assigning interpretation or labels; the second attention allows for direct perception of the existing energetic dynamics and phenomena.
 The knowledge and use of these two attentions is necessary for effective facilitation in this paratheatre medium.